 Step 1: Identify the Pre-Tax Subtotal

-Look at your bill and find the subtotal before tax (GST in India, sales tax in the US) is added.
+Look at your bill and find the subtotal before tax (GST in India, sales tax in the US) gets added.
 Most itemized bills show this clearly as a line before the tax line.
-If your bill only shows a final total with tax included, subtract the tax amount first, or check if the tax rate is printed (commonly 5% or 18% GST in India for restaurants, depending on category).
+If your bill only shows a final total with tax included, subtract the tax amount first, or check whether the tax rate is printed (commonly 5% or 18% GST in India for restaurants, depending on category).

 Step 2: Calculate the Tip Amount